 $30 = Frame 0x7ffff7fd7c20, for file test2.py, line 12, in <module> ()

-Note, that the loaded libpython-gdb.py script provides pretty-printing for PyFrameObject data structure, as well it's able to figure out a specific type of a given PyObject automatically.
-So even if high-level commands like py-bt don't work on such stack frames, you'll be able to get the very same information by pointing gdb to the location of PyFrameObject manually.
+Note, that libpython-gdb.py enables pretty-printing of the PyFrameObject structure, as well it is able to figure out a specific type of a given PyObject automatically.
+So even if high-level commands like py-bt do not work on such stack frames, you will be able to get the very same information by pointing gdb to the location of PyFrameObject manually.

 Of course, manually poking CPU registers and memory addresses is not pretty, but it can be the only way of debugging “optimized out” frames.